hrnarf/Hacker-News-Top-Stories-Over-Email/README.md

-# Hacker News Top Stories, Over Email. 📧
+# Hacker.News Top Stories, Over Email. 📧
 > A script to send Hacker News Top stories, to yourself, through email, via a free third party email service.

 If you're like me and often find yourself spending hours browsing [Hacker News](http://hacker.news), this script might be just what you need.